algorandfoundation/docs/docs/get-details/technical_faq.md

 - `logic eval error: * overflowed.`

-    The math operation would have returned a value > max uint64.
-Use wide math ops or byte math ops like `b*` .
+    The math operation would have returned a value > max uint64 (2^64 - 1).
+A solution is to use wide math opcodes to perform the arithmetic or byte math ops like `b*`.

 - `logic eval error: - would result negative.`

-    The math operation would have returned a negative value < 0.
-Check the values before using them within the operation.
+    The math operation would have returned a negative value (< 0).
+Consider checking the values before using them within the operation.

 - `logic eval error: invalid ApplicationArgs index 0.`

     An attempt was made by the contract to access an Application Arguments array element that was not set.
-Check that the correct app args are passed and that the flow of the program does not accidentally reference an invalid index.
+Check that the correct Application Arguments are passed and that the flow of the program does not accidentally reference an invalid index.

 # Environment Setup